Cavefish: Habitat

-Although many cavefish species are restricted to underground lakes, pools or rivers in actual caves, some are found in aquifers and may only be detected by humans when artificial wells are dug into this layer.Moreira, C.R.; Bichuette, M.E.; Oyakawa, O.T; de Pinna, M.C.C.; and Trajano, E. (2010).
-Rediscovery and redescription of the unusual subterranean characiform Stygichthys typhlops, with notes on its life history.
-Journal of Fish Biology (London: Wiley InterScience) 76 (7): 1815–1824.
+Although many cavefish species are restricted to underground lakes, pools or rivers in actual caves, some are found in aquifers and may only be detected by humans when artificial wells are dug into this layer.
 Most live in areas with low (essentially static) or moderate water current, but there are also species in places with very strong current, such as the waterfall climbing cavefish.
 Underground waters are often very stable environments with limited variations in temperature (typically near the annual average of the surrounding region), nutrient levels and other factors.
 Organic compounds generally only occur in low levels and rely on outside sources, such as contained in water that enters the underground habitat from outside, aboveground animals that find their way into caves (deliberately or by mistake) and guano from bats that roost in caves.
 Cavefish are primarily restricted to freshwater.
 A few species, notably the cave-dwelling viviparous brotulas, Luciogobius gobies, Milyeringa sleeper gobies and the blind cave eel, live in anchialine caves and several of these tolerate various salinities.

 Range and diversity

 The more than 200 scientifically described obligate cavefish species are found in most continents, but there are strong geographic patterns and the species richness varies.
 The vast majority of species are found in the tropics or subtropics.
 Cavefish are strongly linked to regions with karst, which commonly result in underground sinkholes and subterranean rivers.

-With more than 120 described species, by far the greatest diversity is in Asia, followed by more than 30 species in South America and about 30 species in North America.Riesch, R.; Tobler, M.; and Plath, M. (2015).
-Extremophile Fishes: Ecology, Evolution, and Physiology of Teleosts in Extreme Environments.
+With more than 120 described species, by far the greatest diversity is in Asia, followed by more than 30 species in South America and about 30 species in North America.
 In contrast, only 9 species are known from Africa, 5 from Oceania, and 1 from Europe.
 On a country level, China has the greatest diversity with more than 80 species, followed by Brazil with more than 20 species.
 India, Mexico, Thailand and the United States of America each have 9–14 species.
 No other country has more than 5 cavefish species.